 When you're looking for downtown living space, you'll find that you have a lot of options - apartments, condos, lofts, townhouses, stacked townhouses, and so on.
 Pretty much the only thing you won't find is a detached home.
-For that you'll have to look on the Waterloo, Ontario real estate listings.
+For that you'll have to look on the multiple listings service or MLS.
 Sometimes the difference between these types of unit is not always clear.
 How does a stacked townhouse differ from a regular one, for example?
 This article should clear up some of your questions.

 Before you decide to buy a stacked condo, always tour it with your real estate agent.
 Meet the neighbors to see how loud it will be living over or under them.
-And take into account any repairs or renovations the property will be needing in the future; The article entitled Repairs and Renovations - Things to Keep in Mind When Upgrading Waterloo Ontario Real Estate Listings has plenty of helpful information on this subject.
+And take into account any repairs or renovations the property will be needing in the future; The article entitled "Townhome Defined" may appeal to you.